-At this time, abstracts are being solicited from the vision researchers.
+At this time, abstracts are being solicited from the research community of WSU and Henry Ford Health System for work related to the eye and vision.
+The deadline for abstract submission is September 8th.
+Abstracts should be arranged under the following headings: Purpose, Methods, Results Conclusions with 200 words or less without Figures and Tables.
 Presentations will be judged by WSU faculty, post-doctoral and graduate students.
 Prizes for the top three presentations will be awarded based on scientific content and significance, clarity and ability to address questions.

 We also encourage you to submit a picture from your work which could be used as the cover page, and the selected picture will be honored with a special award.